 2019 Toyota RAV4 Hybrid

 The RAV4 Hybrid makes 219 hp from its three-motor system, including a 2.5-liter inline-4 with eCVT.
 Two of those motors are part of the front hybrid system, and the other motor is connected to the rear axle, providing AWD; so when it isn’t needed the RAV4 can act like a FWD vehicle.
 The other motor assists the engine and recaptures energy.
+The 2021 RAV4 Prime plug-in hybrid tops the lineup with a 302-hp system that hits 60 mph in less than six seconds, making it the quickest, most powerful, and most efficient RAV4.
+With standard all-wheel drive, it has a 39-mile electric range.

 2020 Ford Escape Hybrid

 The Escape Hybrid has a 200-hp two-motor system with a 2.5-liter inline-4 and eCVT, in FWD or AWD.
 The placement of the smaller battery pack in the floor behind the front passenger seat enables room for a driveshaft for AWD.
+Like the RAV4, the 2020 Escape comes with a plug-in hybrid option with 37 miles of electric range.
+Unlike the RAV4 Prime, the Escape PHEV has a 209-hp system that power the front wheels only.

 2020 Honda CR-V Hybrid